The purpose of this rule is to establish continuing education (CE) requirements, standards and procedures for insurance

 (C) License renewal period and CE transcripts

 (2) On-going renewal cycles shall be the last day of an agent's birth month every two years thereafter.

-(3) The superintendent shall send a renewal notice to each agent at least one month prior to the agents renewal date.
+(3) The superintendent shall send a renewal notice to each agent at least one month prior to the agent's license expiration date.
 The renewal notice shall indicate if the resident agent has completed the required number of CE hours for that renewal cycle as of the date of the renewal notice.

 (4) The superintendent shall post continuing education transcripts on the department's website.

 (5) If the CE transcript or renewal notice indicates that a resident agent has not completed the required number of CE hours for that renewal cycle, it is the agent's responsibility to prove compliance with this rule and only request renewal of their license when they have successfully completed the required number of CE hours.

-(6) If the agent is seeking an extension or the inactivation, surrender, reinstatement, reactivation or late renewal of a licenses, the agent must complete the necessary form as required by the superintendent.
+(6) If the agent is seeking an extension or the inactivation, surrender, reinstatement, reactivation or late renewal of a license, the agent must complete the necessary form as required by the superintendent.

 (7) An agent's failure to receive a renewal notice or CE transcript does not relieve the agent of the responsibility to timely complete the CE requirements or to timely renew the license.

 (8) Credits must be earned by the agent and posted to the agent's record by the continuing education provider or the superintendent.

 The CE requirements contained in division (A) of section 3905.481 of the Revised Code do not apply to the following agents:

 (2) Agents who hold only a limited lines licenses.

 (3) Agents who hold only a title insurance license, provided they complete at least twelve credits of approved CE during each renewal cycle, ten of which must be directly related to the title insurance business and two of which must be approved as ethics.